sgbaird/OPTIMEO/README.md

 ## Contributing

-Contributions and bug reports are welcome!
-Please open an issue or make a pull request to do so.
+All contributions are welcome!

+Ideally, please open an issue first to discuss the feature or bugfix you plan to work on.
+Create a dedicated branch from main for your changes and open a pull request.

+For any further questions, feel free to use the issue tracker to start a discussion.

 ## License